Why Word password protection is not secure & how to unlock a doc

 Microsoft Word has another, lesser-used password protection that controls whether or not users can edit.
 This does not use encryption and is instead enforced by the software, which disables the ability to type, delete characters, and modify formatting.
 We’ll talk about both methods today.

 The issue shared by all password-based encryption mechanisms is that they take a strong encryption algorithm (such as AES) and make it far less secure.
 Instead of requiring a long, complex, and randomly generated encryption key, all an attacker needs is a human-created, often short and simple, encryption password.

-This fact applies to Word documents just as well as it does to other Office docs, PDFs, password-based folder encryption, etc. And make no mistake – after decades of passwords being used for everything from social media to bank accounts, tools have become very effective at cracking them.
+This fact applies to Word documents as well as when you password protect Excel, PDFs, password-based folder encryption, etc. And make no mistake – after decades of passwords being used for everything from social media to bank accounts, tools have become very effective at cracking them.

 The bigger issue, however, is not that passwords are crackable, but that they are shareable.
 Any legitimate user that you give the document to, along with the password, can share both of those things with an unauthorized party.
 This could be intentional, in the case of an internal leak, or unintentionally, through social engineering, the storage of the password in an insecure location, etc.